ubercola/turtlebro_overheat_detector/readme.md

 Open file src/arduino/amg88xx_main.ino from cloned repo in Arduino IDE.
 Connect built-in turtlebro`s Arduino Mega via USB, and upload script to it.

-Reboot RPi, you must see  topic "amg88xx_pixels" in list of ros topics.
-Node sends array of 64 floats those it got from sensor.
+Reboot RPi, you must see topics "amg88xx_pixels" and "/alarm_led" in list of ros topics.

 ### Launch